yjacquin/fast-mcp/README.md

   # auth_token: 'your-token', # Required if authenticate: true
 ) do |server|
   Rails.application.config.after_initialize do
-    # FastMcpwill automatically discover and register:
+    # FastMcp will automatically discover and register:
-    # - All classes that inherit from ApplicationTool
+    # - All classes that inherit from ApplicationTool (which uses ActionTool::Base)
-    # - All classes that inherit from ApplicationResource
+    # - All classes that inherit from ApplicationResource (which uses ActionResource::Base)
     server.register_tools(*ApplicationTool.descendants)
     server.register_resources(*ApplicationResource.descendants)
     # alternatively, you can register tools and resources manually: